paul-ollis/vim-vpe/docs/guide/first-steps.rst

 special characters to be escaped.

 The `commands` methods provide mechanisms to support other features of Vim commands, such as adding a '!'.
-See `vpe.wrappers.Commands` for details.
+See |Commands| for details.

 The Vim commands that are really just part of the Vim scripting language (``if``, ``try``, ``throw``, *etc.* are not exposed as commands methods.